Aatch/ramp/README.md

 ## Why another library?

 The `num` crate provides some bignum types that can be used, so why use Ramp?
-Well, Ramp is specifically focussed on multiple-precision arithmetic, while `num` is a general-purpose numerics library that happens to provide some multiple-precision arithmetic.
+Well, Ramp is specifically focused on multiple-precision arithmetic, while `num` is a general-purpose numerics library that happens to provide some multiple-precision arithmetic.

 You should `num` if you aren't able to use unstable Rust features or just want a small amount of